quickdrew/AndysNotes/docs/ai/pages/cuda.md

   - `blockIdx.x`: The block’s index within the grid (in the x-dimension).
   - `blockDim.x`: The number of threads in a block (in the x-dimension).
 In the example above `blockDim.x = 8`

-### 2. The Indexing Formula

-When processing one-dimensional arrays, the unique global index for each thread is calculated using:
+**The Indexing Formula:** When processing one-dimensional arrays, the unique global index for each thread is calculated using:

 ```c
 int index = threadIdx.x + blockIdx.x * blockDim.x;
 ```

-- **Explanation:**
-  - `threadIdx.x` gives the thread’s local position within its block.
-  - `blockIdx.x * blockDim.x` offsets the local index by the total number of threads in all preceding blocks.
-  - Together, they ensure each thread handles a unique element in the data array.

-### 3. Practical Example
+### Practical Example

 Consider a kernel launch where each block contains 8 threads.
 For a thread with: